MihhailSokolov/Oppy/README.md

 Step 1
 Stronger points:
 Responsibility - I believe I complete my tasks in time.
-It might take me some time to get started, but I feel like I finish most of my tasks before the deadline. ìA team playerî - I always try to be positive.
+It might take me some time to get started, but I feel like I finish most of my tasks before the deadline. ìA team playerÅE- I always try to be positive.
 I enjoy helping out my team members if I can and have the required knowledge.

 Weaker points:
 Problem solving - sometimes when I get confused with certain tasks, I tend to get stuck and not make much progression by searching for solutions in wrong places.